juliangoacher/understruct/README.md

     module.exports = service;
 ```

 Note that service dependencies can be declared through the `initClient` or `initServer` argument list, as with normal module initialization.
-Unlike normal module initialization, the `this` keyword within an `initClient` or `initServer` call refers to the IPCService client or server instance being initialized; however, the backbone can be accessed using the `app` property (e.g. `this.app`).
+Unlike normal module initialization, the `this` keyword within an `initClient` or `initServer` call refers to the `IPCService` client or server instance being initialized; however, the backbone can be accessed from within these functions using the `app` property (e.g. `this.app`).

 # Licence